Tax Practice and Philosophy

 - Supported by economic substance and business purpose; and

 - Supported by arms-length pricing, updated and documented annually, on any intercompany, cross-border transactions.

-Transparency: At General Mills, our commitment to transparency extends beyond our food and processes.
-General Mills supports the OECD initiatives to provide additional tax transparency to stakeholders and the community.
-We believe transparency is key to our sustainability engagement, which focusses on real accountability for issues affecting the community, the environment, and consumer wellbeing.
+At General Mills, our commitment to transparency extends beyond our food and processes.
+We believe transparency is key to our sustainability engagement, which focuses on real accountability for issues affecting the community, the environment, and consumer wellbeing.

 Our UK affiliates are periodically audited by HMRC and in all cases the audits have been concluded efficiently and cordially.
 We have a regular dialogue with HMRC through our Customer Compliance Manager, provide updates on significant issues affecting the business that could affect the tax profile of the UK group, and seek HMRC's view on uncertain items.